Recruitment & probation

 10. The fact that a person holds or expresses views, on any matter, which differ from those of his/her colleagues or other members of the university is no reason for not confirming his/her appointment.

-11. An employing university which declines to retain a person on grounds of inadequate performance or insufficient promise or personal unsuitability should be able to show (a) that training in university teaching was made available, and (b) that continuing advice and help towards improvement were offered and due warning given of inadequacies by the head of department or other responsible person.
+11. An employing university which declines to retain a person on grounds of inadequate performance or insufficient promise or personal unsuitability should be able to show (a) that training in university teaching was made available, and (b) that continuing advice and help towards improvement were offered and due warning given of inadequacies by the responsible person.
 As part of the 1971 salary settlement universities agreed to improve the standard of training provided for probationers.
-In the matter of continuing guidance it is important that deans of schools/heads of departments or other designated persons should be conscious of their responsibilities, and that advice and warning where warranted should be given as early as possible and repeated as often as necessary.
+In the matter of continuing guidance it is important that deans of schools or other designated persons should be conscious of their responsibilities, and that advice and warning where warranted should be given as early as possible and repeated as often as necessary.
 It should be the responsibility of the University authorities to see that a record of the probationary period is kept.
 Such a probationary record must be full enough to enable it to be produced in evidence if required.
 In particular details of the advice given, and of warnings given in respect of those matters described in paragraphs 5 and 8 above, must be included in the record.
 Where the probationer's failings are sufficiently serious to justify consideration of non-confirmation of appointment a written warning must be handed to him/her and a copy placed in the probationary record.
 A university which is in serious default in respect of (a) or (b) above retains the right not to confirm the appointment on the grounds that the conditions set out in paragraphs 6 to 8 above have not been met, but it may face arguments for the extension of the probationary period or even for confirmation of the appointment.

 12. It is desirable to ensure that the offer of confirmation of appointment following probation is not unreasonably withheld.
 The working party considers that the review procedure should provide safeguards against unreasonable termination.
 It is the working party's view that an employing university should give an explanation of the reasons for not confirming probation to the individual concerned but that there should be no obligation to publish the details of the proceedings unless this is required by legal process.